SystemsApproach/ops/arch.rst

-In broad terms, it is common to think of this aspect of cloud management as having three parts: a monitoring component that collects quantitative metrics (e.g., load averages, transmission rates, ops-per-second), a logging component that collects diagnostic messages (i.e., text strings explaining various event), and a tracing component that can reconstruct workflows through a set of microservices.
+In broad terms, it is common to think of this aspect of cloud management as having three parts: a monitoring component that collects quantitative metrics (e.g., load averages, transmission rates, ops per second), a logging component that collects diagnostic messages (i.e., text strings explaining various event), and a tracing component that can reconstruct workflows through a set of microservices.
 All include a timestamp, so it is possible to link